twyeld/DST-chopperRescue/README.md

 # DST-chopperRescue
  Unity3D ML-agents chopper rescue test

-This is an early release example of a DST project that was developed to demonstrate visualisation as a service.
+This is an early pre-release example of a DST project that was developed to demonstrate visualisation as a service.

-It has been built to demonstrate extensibility of docker with an xpra VC xwindow on multiple machines.
+It was built to demonstrate extensibility of docker with an xpra VC x-window on multiple machines.

-It shows denegration of FPS dependent on platform.
+It shows performance of FPS is dependent on platform.

 The linegraph has a known memory leak that affects performance over time.